 5. Climb the DNA Tower

-From this spiraling staircase (located in Kings Park) you can get a panoramic view of the city as well as the Indian Ocean.
+From this spiraling staircase (located in Kings Park), you can get a panoramic view of the city as well as the Indian Ocean.
+The staircase looks like a double-helix of DNA, hence the name.
 It is the highest point in Kings Park, requiring you to walk up 101 stairs before you can take in the view.
+You can see downtown Perth and incredible views across Swan River over the forested parkland.
 Bring a camera — the view is worth it!

 6. Hike the Bibbulmun Track

-Stretching over 590 miles (950km), this long-distance hiking trail is one of the world’s greatest.
+Stretching over 950 kilometers (590 miles), this long-distance hiking trail is one of the world’s greatest.
 It winds through karri and tingle forests, down misty valleys, and along the coast.
 Trails vary from one day long to several weeks for the whole hike.
 Cabins are offered along the entire way for pit stops and rest breaks.
 There are 9 main sections to the trail and it takes most people 6-8 weeks to do the whole thing.
+Visit their website for tips and info, including a planning guide.

 7. Visit Caversham Wildlife Park

 Caversham Wildlife Park is a family wildlife park with the largest collection of native wildlife in Western Australia.
-It’s incredibly interactive and the animals are well cared for.
+It’s incredibly interactive, and the animals are well cared for.
 It’s home to dingos, llamas, echidnas, wallabies, kangaroos, koalas, and more.
-You can even feed the kangaroos and wallabies!
-Admission is 30 AUD ($23 USD).
+Spanning 2 hectares (5 acres), you can even feed the kangaroos and wallabies!
+There’s a petting zoo at Molly’s Farm and shows where you can see sheep shearing, cow milking, and more.
+This is the perfect place to spend a day if you’re traveling with kids.
+Admission is 35 AUD.

 8. Go wine tasting in Margaret River